InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ### Asynchronously

-* Slack channel
+* Slack
-* GitHub repositories
+* GitHub Repositories
 * GitHub-based Kanban board

 ### Synchronously

 * Biweekly working group meetings
+* Mobbing sessions

 <!-- Slide 15: Key Message

-People can attend each biweekly meeting, or work asynchronously, or drop in when available.
+You can attend each biweekly meeting, work asynchronously, or drop in when available.

 -->